AlexWhitham/receipt-reader/README.md

 After setting up credentials and config file run in terminal: python GCloud/parse_all.py --settings receipt_parser.conf

-Note: I ususally fold receipt from the last item line down to the date (just after barcode) and scan like that to avoid removing that bit by code.
+Note: Before scanning I fold receipt from the last item line down to the date (just after barcode) and scan like that to avoid removing that bit by code.

 ### Example config file
 [settings]